Acquisition, Technology & Logistics Agency

 Research on the assessment of Anti-Submarine Warfare (ASW) and Mine Counter Measures (MCM), decision support systems for ASW, and the underwater acoustics.

-Research on Unmanned Maritime Vehicles(UMV), underwater weapons, and minesweeping equipment.
+Research on Uncrewed Maritime Vehicles(UMV), underwater weapons, and minesweeping equipment.

 Naval Platform and Signature Technology Division